swonderine/challenge/README.md

 ### Output

-Two PNG images should be saved, showing the results of the two tasks.
+Two PNG images, showing the results of the two tasks, are saved. ctr_ts_ma_outlier.png shows the outlier detection for different moving averages (MA_12h, MA_24h) and according standard deviations.